 Viviscal And Sleep Problems

 Some people have also reported that Viviscal has caused them to gain weight.
 I am not aware of any evidence for the ingredients doing this.
-Looking at the ingredients, I can't see any reason why any of them would cause someone to gain weight.
+Looking at the ingredients in this supplement, I can't see any reason why any of them would cause someone to gain weight.
 I am not sure how common weight gain side effect is or if it might just be a fluke.
 See the comments for more on this.

 Who Makes Viviscal?